baldapps/airtaskdesktop/README.md

 ## Configuration

-All configuration parameters are in airtask.properties file.
 See the README file for a detailed explanation.

 ## Bugs